Pediatricians Stand By Meds For ADHD, But Some Say Therapy Should Come First

 Many mental health advocates, including representatives of the National Alliance on Mental Illness, say there are not enough trained therapists to meet the need.
 Plus the interventions can be time consuming for families, and many families can't afford it.

-Initially, Brody's family avoided medication, and relied only on behavioral therapy to treat his ADHD; but after four months of that approach, Brady had an aggressive outburst at home, and, in consultation with his pediatrician, his parents decided to add medication to his treatment, as well.
+Initially, Brody's family avoided medication, and relied only on behavioral therapy to treat his ADHD; but after four months of that approach, Brady had a violent tantrum at home, and, in consultation with his pediatrician, his parents decided to add medication to his treatment, as well.
 He now takes daily doses of the ADHD drug Concerta.

 Brody's dad, Brett, says that he's OK with that now.
 Brett says that starting with behavioral therapy, before turning to meds, gave him insight.